 Paliochori and Zatouna standing out in the wooded landscape.

 The route to Zigovisti follows a succession of footpaths and dirt roads winding a plain of old fields, passing by the small monastery of St. Apostoli.
-The paved path heading to Zigovisti meanders through a long array of big threshing floor.
-Just after passing through the Immortals Memorial, the guard of Theodore Kolokotronis, leader of the 1821 Independence War, we enter the centre of Zigovisti.
+The paved path heading to Zigovisti meanders through a long array of the big threshing floor.
+Just after passing through the Immortals Memorial, the guard of Theodore Kolokotronis, leader of the 1821 Independence War, we enter the center of Zigovisti.
 The memory of the battles, the sacrifices and the heroes of the Greek independence war of 1821 have imbued this small yet historically significant village with a great sense of patriotic pride.

 Distance: 4,2 km – 2 Miles / Time: 2 hours / Ascent: 256 m. – 839 ft / Descent: -61 m. – 200 ft / Min.
 Height: 964 m. – 3,162 ft / Max Height: 1,174 m. / 3,851 ft.

 The Zigovisti – Elati section straddles the Western Menalon massif.
-The trail heads through a beautiful ravine, continues through a crooked dirt road and an artificially reinforced footpath to the Bourniades Spring.
+The trail heads through a beautiful ravine continues through a crooked dirt road and an artificially reinforced footpath to the Bourniades Spring.
 We then smoothly ascend to Bilali Pass, an important node of old paths that connected Radou and Stemnitsa.
-From Bilali Pass we ascend to the saddle between Pliovouni and Fragovouni (short cut leading to the peak of Pliovouni 1,643 metres, the highest peak of this route).
+From Bilali Pass we ascend to the saddle between Pliovouni and Fragovouni (short cut leading to the peak of Pliovouni 1,643 meters, the highest peak of this route).
 Then following a steep path we enter Vlachika Plateau and follow the path to the mountain settlement of Elati.

 Distance: 14,9 km – 9 Miles / Time: 5 hours / Ascent: 653 m. – 2,142 ft / Descent: -631 m. – 2,070 ft / Min.
 Height: 1,109 m. – 3638 ft / Max.
 Height: 1,550 m. – 5,085 ft.

 The route descends from Elati to the riverbed of the Milaon River, where it meets the obvious pathway situated on the banks.
-Following the well way marked trail (parts paved, parts plain path) we pass by the big water drilling rig of the Pirgaki Springs (that supplies Vytina with water) and then the stone built Makrinou Fountain.
-We enter for 970 metres a dirt road wending to the place name Ellinika, under the hill where the acropolis of the antique city Methydrion was located.
+Following the well waymarked trail (parts paved, parts plain path) we pass by the big water drilling rig of the Pirgaki Springs (that supplies Vytina with water) and then the stone built Makrinou Fountain.
+We enter for 970 meters a dirt road wending to the place name Ellinika, under the hill where the Acropolis of the antique city Methydrion was located.
 Hiking under the main road linking Vytina to Dimitsana we follow the nice, old mule track to Vytina.
 This part is the richest section of the route; moving across Milaon River in high riparian vegetation of plane trees and passing by three consecutive abandoned watermills.

 Distance: 8,5 km / 5,4 Miles / Time: 2,5 hours / Ascent: 234 m. – 767 ft / Descent: -375 m. – 1,230 ft / Min.
 Height: 918 m. – 3,011 ft / Max.
 Height: 1,180 m. – 3,871 ft.

 After resting and provisioning, we leave Vytina and continue on the route leading to Nymphasia through the Old Vytina footpath that leads to Mavra Litharia, a massive limestone boulder in the riverbed of Milaon River, that the stream cut in half creating a short yet impressive gorge.
 We then start descending to Tzavarenas’ bridge, a solid stone bridge that secured the connection between Vytina with the western Gortynian villages.
-The path gains altitude in a unique rocky landscape made of flysch covered with shrubs, reaching an altitude of 880 metres and wending horizontally towards Nymphasia, a small yet lively satellite of Vytina.
+The path gains altitude in a unique rocky landscape made of flysch covered with shrubs, reaching an altitude of 880 meters and wending horizontally towards Nymphasia, a small yet lively satellite of Vytina.